microsoftgraph/microsoft-graph-docs/api-reference/beta/api/serviceprincipal-delete-delegatedpermissionclassifications.md

 ### Request

-Here is an example of the request to delete an app role assignment from the resource service principal.
+Here is an example of the request to delete a permission classification for delegated permission.

 # [HTTP](#tab/http)